World League for Freedom and Democracy: Controversies

 It is alleged that in the mid-1980s WACL had become a supplier of arms to anti-communist rebel movements in southern Africa, Central America, Afghanistan and the Far East.
 During the 1980s, the WACL was particularly active in Latin America, notably by aiding the Contra forces in Nicaragua.
 During this period, WACL was criticized for its presence in the organization of neo-Nazis, war criminals, and people linked to death squads and assassinations.
 Other allegations have included reports claim that the World League for Freedom and Democracy is responsible for producing what its opponents call "troops of killers", while ostensibly organizing to provide support for Corazon Aquino from the right-wing in the Philippines and for supporting the Mozambican National Resistance (RENAMO) movement in Mozambique.

 The World Anti-Communist League held annual conferences at various locations throughout the world.
 Numerous groups participated, including the Unification Church of the Rev. Sun Myung Moon.
 WACL also enjoyed support from many U.S. Congressmen, most notably 2008 presidential nominee Senator John McCain (R-AZ), who sat on the United States Council for World Freedom (USCWF) Board of Directors in the early 1980s.
-When his membership was brought up during the election McCain said he resigned from the council in 1984 and asked in 1986 to have his name removed from the group's letterhead but there was absolutely no evidence that McCain had ever resigned or asked for his name's removal from the United States Council for World Freedom.
+When his membership was brought up during the election, McCain said he resigned from the council in 1984.
+In 1986, he asked to have his name removed from the group's letterhead.
+However, there was absolutely no evidence that McCain had ever resigned or asked for his name's removal from the United States Council for World Freedom.

 Controversial participants of WACL conferences

-In the World Anti-Communist League, numerous Nazi collaborators and Latin American death squads were active.
-The prominent individuals who attended conferences included:
+Numerous Nazi collaborators and Latin American death squads were active in the World Anti-Communist League.
+Some prominent individuals who attended conferences included: